 Planning a honeymoon is just as exciting as planning the wedding itself.
-Romantic beaches, lovely sunsets and colourful streets, they all sound like every couple's dream.
+Romantic beaches, lovely sunsets and colourful streets, all sound like every couple's dream.
 Not sure where to book your travels?
 We want to show you what an ultimate Italian honeymoon would look like.
 We think Italy is the perfect honeymoon destination as it has pristine beaches, beautiful coasts, gorgeous flora, secluded villas in some of the most quaint towns in Europe and perfect food.
-Here are tips on how to plan your ultimate Italy honeymoon.
+Pack your suitcase and get ready to explore the most beautiful places in Italy as a newlywed couple.
+Here are our well researched, tried and tested tips on how to plan your ultimate Italy honeymoon.

 The Ultimate Italian Honeymoon

-Our journey took us down to Venice, where we stayed in a glorious old mansion with a mile long driveway and beautiful statues.
-We continued to Rome where we indulged in cultural activities and loved every single bite of Italian food.
-We finished off our time in Liguria which is a crescent-shaped region in northwest Italy.
+Our journey continued to Venice, where we stayed in a glorious old mansion with a mile-long driveway and beautiful statues.
+We then stayed in Rome where we indulged in cultural activities and loved every single bite of Italian food.
+We finished our Italian honeymoon in Liguria which is a crescent-shaped region in northwest Italy.
 This postcard-perfect Mediterranean coastline is known as the Italian Riviera.

 Melissa from Why Not Let's Go spent quality time in Lucca for her Italy honeymoon.

 "We were fortunate enough to stay in an older villa just outside of Lucca.
 We were not typical honeymooners and we planned on just living the Italian life rather than travelling and sightseeing.
 We got to know our neighbours, tended the vegetable garden, grocery shopped every day and went to the local gelateria every night.
 We loved that we became a part of the community--we were invited to dinners, to sagras, to concerts.
 We embraced the Italian life and it embraced us.
 We still have close ties to many of the people in the community and go back to visit our favourite places.